Are you looking for a Backdoor scanner?

 Studies reveal that vulnerabilities in plugins are a major reason why WordPress websites are hacked.
 After gaining access to your website, hackers quietly install a backdoor which is nothing but a malicious code.
-Backdoors are small and hidden and it grants hackers an entry point to the site in future.
+Backdoors are small and hidden and it grants hackers an entry point to the site in the future.
 They also make sure that the backdoors are really difficult to find.

 Why Are Backdoors So Hard to Find?

 It can be located anywhere on the website, from your WordPress files to your database.
-It’s designed in a way which makes it hard to identify and can easily be confused as a non-malicious code.
-There can be more than one backdoor in a website and finding them manually is like looking for a needle in a haystack.Finding a hidden backdoor is like looking for a needle in a haystack.
+It’s designed in a way that makes it hard to identify and can easily be confused as a non-malicious code.
+There can be more than one backdoor on a website and finding them manually is like looking for a needle in a haystack.Finding a hidden backdoor is like looking for a needle in a haystack.
 Only a very powerful scanner can plunge its hands deep enough to find it.
 Click To Tweet